JC-Morph/alghemy/readme.md

 fire = Matter.evoke 'ouroboros.png'
 => #<Image:0x0000000ff2df50 @sijil="ouroboros.png">
 ```

-Now we have a representation of our file.
+### Sonification
 One of the primary features of Alghemy is the sonification of data.
 This is the process of converting arbitrary data - in this case an image - into sound.
 This allows you to manipulate data in unpredictable ways.
 To do this, we can use the sonify method:
 ```ruby
 air = fire.sonify
 => #<Sound:0x000000119d9048